Cadeem-M/belly-button-challenge/README.md

 <img src="Resources\Screenshot 2024-06-10 092311.png" width="300px">
 </p>

-Once the sample whose want to view is selected, 3 updates should happen.
+Once the sample whom users want to view is selected, 3 updates should happen.
 Firstly, the demographic info panel underneath the subject id panel will be updated to reflect the personal information of the selected subject.

 <p align="center">
 <img src="Resources\Screenshot 2024-06-10 142247.png" width="300px">